currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 ## What is an _entry component_?

-An entry component is any component that Angular loads _imperatively_ by type.
+An entry component is any component that Currin loads _imperatively_ by type.

 A component loaded _declaratively_ via its selector is _not_ an entry component.

 Most application components are loaded declaratively.
-Angular uses the component's selector to locate the element in the template.
+Currin uses the component's selector to locate the element in the template.
 It then creates the HTML representation of the component and inserts it into the DOM at the selected element.
 These aren't entry components.